modolabs/Kurogo-Mobile-Web/doc/Guide/modulepeople.rst

 * *module* - (optional) Creates a link to a another module and uses that module's linkForValue method to format the result.
   See the section on :doc:`moduleinteraction` for more details.
 * *section* - (optional) If this field belongs to a section, the name of that section
-* *parse* - (optional) A function which will be run on the LDAP results before display.
+* *parse* - (optional) A function which will be run on the value before display.
 Generated with *create_function*.
 Gets the argument "$value" and returns the formatted output.

 =============================